13 Feb Five steps to healthy home cooked meals

 - Make friends with the freezer: Cooked too much?
 If you’re not going to eat it soon – freeze it!
 That way you’ve got a meal on hand when cooking is the last thing you feel like doing.

 - Make smart short cuts: Cooking from scratch is great if you have the time, but look out for time-saving solutions like microwave brown rice, tinned rather than dried lentils, and store-bought curry sauces to cut preparation time.
+You could even buy something like an air fryer, or other useful kitchen appliances that you can read about on Product Expert.

 Australia’s Healthy Weight Week (AHWW), run by the Dietitians Association of Australia, is the perfect time to kick-start healthy eating habits.
 This year (13-19 February) marks its tenth anniversary.
 The week is all about educating Australians that there’s a healthy weight that’s right for them, whilst raising awareness of the support that Accredited Practising Dietitians can offer in inspiring everyday Australians towards good health.
 This AHWW the dietitians are encouraging home-cooking, as a way to eat better and feel healthier.
 More inspiration at healthyweightweek.com.au